 1 Hr., 38 Mins.

-The film somewhat awkwardly has to finally explain itself after spending most of its running time pushing creepy ambiguity as to what’s really going on.
-The ensemble is likably oddly cast.
-I can think of few would-be blockbusters encompassed almost entirely by character actors.
-(It’s a pleasure to see any movie with Borgnine and Forster, but together?)
+The ensemble is oddly cast, but that oddness is charming.
+I can think of few would-be blockbusters almost entirely encompassing character actors.
+(It’s a pleasure to see any movie with Borgnine and Forster, but together, and as the leads?)
 But the performances are across-the-board monochromatic and sluggish.
-The out-of-place, comic-relief-providing robots are perhaps accidentally more energetic than the flesh and blood accompanying them.
+The out-of-place, comic-relief-providing robots are livelier than the flesh and blood accompanying them.

 Yet for all its misfires, The Black Hole looks too good, and is I think too interesting, to be written off as a bungled attempt at Star Wars-aping, even if ultimately its aesthetic pleasures are undermined by mostly everything else.
 If any movie is going to be criticized for doing Star Wars-aping badly, it should be the lazy, incoherent Starcrash, from 1978.
 (Which isn't to say that it hasn't been.)
 It wouldn’t be a mischaracterization to call The Black Hole a failure.
 But it’s worth noting that it’s a compelling failure, with its bevy of inspired images and its sometimes-efficient development of space-opera suspense.
 B-